 - Protect, conserve, and improve water quality and resources by incorporating wetlands, turfgrass, and other natural site features to clean and filter water.

-- Maximize the effectiveness of available water through the use of drought-tolerant grass species, and specify soil amendments that lead to water conservation and— where applicable—absorb properly-treated effluent.
+- Maximize the effectiveness of available water through the use of drought-tolerant grasses and specify soil amendments that lead to water conservation and—where applicable—absorb properly-treated effluent.

-- Employ new technologies wherever and whenever feasible, that will further these goals.
+- Employ new technologies wherever and whenever feasible to further these goals.